hanrick2000/LeetcodeBook/README.md

 - What data structures to use ?
 - What information to store in those data structures ?
 - How to use these information ?

+## "Searching" problem

+The nature of searching problem like BFS, DFS, DP, etc, is about checking all the possible states in current stage.